 You must never allow the plants to dry out as this will severely check their growth so water liberally especially in hot dry weather.
 Keep the soil free of weeds by frequent hoeing this will also help to aerate the soil and to deter pest from laying their eggs near the crop.

-It is possible to keep good mature cabbages that have firm hearts for several weeks after harvesting, if they are kept in a cool airy frost free shed.
-Do not stack them on the ground but make a rack out of wood or chicken wire that is raised of the ground.
+It is possible to keep good mature cabbages that have firm hearts for several weeks after harvesting if they are kept in a cool airy frost-free environment.
+Do not stack them on the ground but make a rack out of wood or chicken wire that is raised off the ground.

 Red cabbages are usually sown in the spring for harvesting in autumn.
-All red varaieties are of the roundhead type and need to mature for a longer period of time than spring sown green varieties.
+All red varieties are of the roundhead type and need to mature for a longer period of time than spring-sown green varieties.
 They also in general have smaller heads than their green counterparts, and are mainly used for pickling but are also excellent if cooked simply and served hot.

-As they are not as frost hardy as the green varieties it is best to harvest them before the first frosts come, they will keep well in a cool, dry frost proof shed for several months.
+As they are not as frost hardy as the green varieties it is best to harvest them before the first frosts come, they will keep well in a cool, dry frost-proof environment for several months.

-Sow the seeds in succession from early spring until early summer in prepared outdoor seed bed with some protection from frost for the earlier sowings.
-The savoy seedlings should be transplanted when they are large enough to handle and spaced out at about 45cm (18 inch) apart.
+Sow the seeds in succession from early spring until early summer in a prepared outdoor seedbed with some protection from frost for the earlier sowings.
+The savoy seedlings should be transplanted when they are large enough to handle and spaced out at about 45cm (18 inches) apart.
 Again keep the soil free from weeds by frequent hoeing and keep well watered.

-Spring cabbages are sown in the summer for harvesting the following spring, and are particularly welcome as at time there is a lack of fresh vegetables in the garden and those in the shops are expensive.
+Spring cabbages are sown in the summer for harvesting the following spring and are particularly welcome as at that time there is a lack of fresh vegetables in the garden and those in the shops are expensive.